“They talk about the failure of socialism, but where is the success of capitalism in Africa, Asia, and Latin America?” – Fidel Castro

 Castro responded strongly against such accusations, proclaiming that “revolutionary justice is not based on legal precepts, but on moral conviction.”
 In a show of support for this “revolutionary justice,” he organized the first Havana trial to take place before a mass audience of 17,000 at the Sports Palace stadium; when a group of aviators accused of bombing a village were found not guilty, he ordered a retrial, in which they were instead found guilty and sentenced to life imprisonment.

-The US government was becoming increasingly critical of Castro’s revolutionary government.
-At an August 1960 meeting of the Organization of American States (OAS) held in Costa Rica, the US Secretary of State Christian Herter publicly proclaimed that Castro’s administration was “following faithfully the Bolshevik pattern” by instituting a single-party political system, taking governmental control of trade unions, suppressing civil liberties, and removing both the freedom of speech and freedom of the press.
+The US government became increasingly critical of Castro’s revolutionary government.
+At an August 1960 meeting of the Organization of American States (OAS) held in Costa Rica, the US Secretary of State Christian Herter publicly proclaimed that Castro’s administration was instituting a single-party political system, taking governmental control of trade unions, suppressing civil liberties, and removing both the freedom of speech and freedom of the press.

 In turn, Castro lambasted the treatment of black people and the working classes he had witnessed in New York, which he lampooned as that “superfree, superdemocratic, superhumane, and supercivilized city.”
 Proclaiming that the American poor were living “in the bowels of the imperialist monster,” he attacked the mainstream US media and accused it of being controlled by big business.